-Students in elementary and middle school may not use their cell phones or personal electronic devices at all during the school day unless they have received permission from a teacher or administrator.
+Students in elementary and middle school may not use their cell phones or personal electronic devices at all during the school day.
 These devices should be stored in the student's backpack (elementary) or locker (middle school) during the school day.